 Naturists from around the world have welcomed the first Naturist Resort in Phuket with such immense enthusiasm.
-So much so, this is exactly what every naturist visiting one of Thailand's best-loved islands had been waiting for.
+So much so, this is what every naturist visiting one of Thailand's best-loved islands had been waiting to hear.
 And especially as other towns and cities in Thailand had opened their arms to similar naturist environments.

-The resort is set in a serene spot, just a few minutes drive from Rawai Beach and one hour away from the Phuket International Airport.
-For your convenience and in close proximity, there are loads of places to shop, like the FamilyMart, only 500 metres away from the resort.
+The resort is in a serene spot, and just a few minutes drive from Rawai Beach and one hour away from the Phuket International Airport.
+For your convenience and nearby, there are loads of places to shop, like the FamilyMart, only 500 metres away from the resort.

 There's also a friendly 7-11 convenient store nearby as well as several local and international restaurants.
 Just a two-minute walk from the resort is the Le Celtique Bar and Restaurant, famous for both French and Thai cuisine.
 And we cannot exclude all the clubs, pubs and bars that are within easy walking distance, less than a kilometre away.

 The resort will even provide you with a bicycle so that you can take a leisurely ride to the shops or your favourite beach spot in the area.
 Don't forget to ask management at the resort the whereabouts of Nude Beach and Island as it's just a stone throw away from the resort.